AndyCYao/andyyao.github.io/_courses/cmpt354.md

 2. Tapes can read only in sequence

+### Cost Model for Database operation
+terminologies:
+B = # of data pages

+R = number of records per page

+D = average time to read and write (this time tends to dominate H, D average is 15 msec, H is 100 nano seconds.)

+C = average time to process a record

+H = time to apply a hash function.

 ### Alternative File Organization
-Heap - suitable if typical access is file scan retrieving all records
+Heap - suitable if typical access is file scan retrieving all records (unsorted)

+Need to scan for most operations (costly), insert is fast, just insert at end of file.

-Sorted Files - suitable for retrieve in some order, or only a range of records is needed
+Sorted Files - suitable for retrieve in some order, or only a range of records is needed (note can only be sorted by one field)

+cost of binary search is $$ log_2{# of disk pages} $$

-Indxes - DS organize record via trees or hashing.
+Index - DS organize record via trees or hashing.

+#### To Find data entry
+Hash - constant cost for hash index
+Tree - log(height of the tree)

+#### To find records that matches data entries
+Unclustered index #pages = # matching records

+Clustered Index - # matching pages.

+### Operations
+Scan -> fetch all records in the file , the pages fetch from disk to the buffer pool

+Search With Equality Selection -> 'Find student records for students with ID ' = 23

+Insert -> identify the page in which record must be inserted, fetch that page from disk, modify it to include new record, write back to modified page.

+Delete -> must identify the page that has the record, fetch from disk, modify it, write it back.